 “I am adept at dealing with the unexpected and adjusting strategy in pursuit of clients’ goals and needs.”

-Alicia focuses her practice on restoring clients’ financial health.
-She represents individuals, businesses, estates, and trusts to recover monies and real estate rightfully owned to them and/or belonging to them.
-To accomplish this, she interviews her clients to determine the most efficient and effective means of achieving their goals, whether it’s prosecuting or defending lawsuits in state, federal, or bankruptcy courts, identifying potential investors or other transactions to effectuate a smooth reorganization or liquidation, or assisting clients with refinancing debt and negotiating with creditors.
+Alicia focuses her practice on improving clients’ business operations and financial stability.
+She represents businesses, individuals, financial institutions, estates, and trusts in obtaining financing, resolving commercial disputes, and selling, purchasing, and/or recovering assets.
+To accomplish this, she determines the most efficient and effective means of achieving her clients’ goals, whether it is litigating civil suits in state, federal, or bankruptcy courts; identifying potential investors or lenders to effectuate a reorganization or liquidation; or negotiating settlements or transactions beneficial to clients.

-Alicia approaches each day with the clients’ goals in mind.
-She practices law to help people and businesses navigate their way through what can be an overwhelming and byzantine field that is the legal system.
+Alicia approaches each day with her clients’ goals in mind.
+She practices law to help people and businesses navigate their way through what can be an overwhelming and confusing field that is the legal system.
 Alicia understands that for each client, our efforts are of high, if not critical, importance.

-When she isn’t working, Alicia enjoys reading, distance running, traveling, and – when she has time – binge-watching good shows on Netflix and Amazon Prime.
+When she isn’t working, Alicia enjoys reading, distance running, traveling, and – when she has time – binge-watching the newest shows on Netflix and Amazon Prime.

 Alicia’s most notable cases include:

-- A favorable Pennsylvania Supreme Court decision on behalf of a mortgage lender-servicer finding that a mortgage was not entitled to an award of attorney’s fees because he did not commence an action under Act 6 asserting a violation under its provisions.
+- A favorable Pennsylvania Supreme Court decision on behalf of a mortgage lender finding that a mortgagor was not entitled to an award of attorney’s fees because the mortgagor did not commence an action under Pennsylvania’s Act 6 asserting a violation under its provisions.
 Bayview Loan Servicing, LLC v.
-Lindsay, No. 15 EAP 2017, 2018 Pa.
-LEXIS 2767 (June 1, 2018);
+Lindsay, 646 Pa.
+381 (2018);

-- Obtaining bankruptcy court orders on behalf of a lender, designating debtors as “single asset real estate” debtors, thus streamlining the bankruptcy process and shortening the time frame before the lender may pursue state and federal court remedies;
+- Obtaining a bankruptcy court decision on behalf of a commercial mortgage lender designating the mortgagor-debtors as “single asset real estate” debtors, leading to prompt stay relief or dismissal allowing the lender to pursue available remedies; and

-Before joining Obermayer, Alicia was an attorney at a Southern New Jersey Law firm in their bankruptcy and commercial litigation departments.
-Prior to that, she was at a Philadelphia firm where she prosecuted and defended personal injury litigation, contract disputes, and workers compensation claims in Pennsylvania and New Jersey.
+Before joining Obermayer, Alicia was an attorney at a southern New Jersey law firm in their bankruptcy and commercial litigation departments.